cgencer/EQueue-docs/02-Game-Overview.md

 #### *Emotional Continuity*

 Cultivating (and fulfilling) the seeded emotions is every players priority.
-Players compete with each other by attaching emotiles to the end of others queue by matching at least one of the coloured stripes.
+Players compete with each other by attaching emotiles to the end of others queue by matching at least one of the colored stripes.
 #### *Triggering (Emotional) Patterns*

 Every player has one or more patterns, results of the relationship with different personas.
-They have to watch out if the fulfilled colours in the middle of their queue contains a matching colour-sequence.
+They have to watch out if the fulfilled colors in the middle of their queue contains a matching color-sequence.
 When a triggering happens, it results with loss of awareness (crystals) and/or some emotions *resurfacing*.
 Thats why a player has to be aware of these patterns, avoid and/or dismantle them.
 #### *Dismantling Emotions*